How Do We Pick the Safest Cities? Our Rankings Explained

 Gun violence

-For the third time in the history of our report, we asked survey participants about their perceptions of and concern about gun violence.
-This started in the 2020 State of Safety survey, where we singled out mass shootings.
+For the fourth time in the history of our report, we asked survey participants about their perceptions of and concern about gun violence.
+This started in the 2019 State of Safety survey, where we singled out mass shootings.

-These last two years, we explored gun violence as a whole—based on many spontaneous answers in unaided questions from the first year that indicated high concern in this broader area.
+These last three years, we explored gun violence as a whole—based on many spontaneous answers in unaided questions from the first year that indicated high concern in this broader area.

 Natural disasters

-Because safety goes beyond crime and public health, we expanded our survey this year to cover natural disasters.
+Because safety goes beyond crime and public health, we expanded our survey for the second consecutive year to cover natural disasters.
 Specifically, we asked respondents how they prepare for natural disasters and whether they evacuated due to a natural disaster or extreme weather event in the 12 months prior to the survey.
 We also asked which types of natural disasters caused the most concern.

 Package theft survey methodology